The Food Waste and Rescue in Israel Report

 What does the report cover?

-The Food Waste and Rescue in Israel Report, being published for the third year by Leket Israel and the consulting firm BDO, addresses the problem of food waste in Israel in a variety of sectors.
-The inaugural report focused on food waste in the agricultural sector and the second publication of the report emphasized food waste in the institutional sector (hotels, restaurants, cafeterias, etc.).
-This year’s report focuses on food waste in the retail sector (retails chains, supermarkets, local groceries, open markets etc.).
+The Food Waste and Rescue in Israel Report, being published for the fourth year by Leket Israel and BDO Israel, addresses the problem of food waste in Israel in a variety of sectors.
+The inaugural report focused on food waste in the agricultural sector, the second publication of the report emphasized food waste in the institutional sector (hotels, restaurants, cafeterias, etc.) and in the third year the food loss in the retail and distribution sector.

 What is the issue of food waste?